ipuppet/cits5505-backend/README.md

 ### Run the Project

+> This project is designed to be run in a virtual environment.
+> If you have installed Flask in the global environment, you should uninstall it first.
+Otherwise, you may encounter
+> issues with the Flask command (Cannot load the `.flaskenv` file).

 Initialize the database and create the tables.
 You can do this by running the following command:

 ```bash